Refrigerated Dryer Buyer's Guide: 2 Types To Know

 The dryer cools the air to 50 degrees, condensing moisture in the air and collecting it in a separator to be drained.

-The air is then dry, but cold.
 To prevent condensation on the pipes, the air is then reheated before being discharged.

 Cycling Refrigerated Dryer